gammapy/gamma-cat/input/tevcat/README.md

-However, the `tc_dump.txt` file with the columns `source_name`, `ra`, `dec` and `url` (which contains the TeVCat 1 integer source ID) was obtained on June 11, 2016 via email from Scott Wakely.
+However, the `tc_dump.txt` file with the columns `source_name`, `ra`, `dec` and `url` (which contains the TeVCat 1 integer source ID) was obtained by Christoph Deil on June 11, 2016 via email from Scott Wakely.

 Having those integer source IDs is needed to cross-link this catalog and gamma-sky.net to TeVCat.